walmartlabs/shared-deps/README.md

 just keywords), and
 those will _silently_ override any automatically generated sibling dependencies.

+## Visualization

+The plugin adds a Leiningen task, **viz-deps**.
+The task will assemble the complete classpath for the project, including dependency sets, and generate a diagram file showing those dependencies.

+You must have [graphviz](http://www.graphviz.org) installed.

 ## Usage

 Put `[walmartlabs/shared-deps "0.2.6"]` into the `:plugins` vector of your `project.clj`.